gulpjs/gulp/docs/API.md

 Options to pass to [node-glob] through [glob-stream].

-Gulp supports all [options supported by node-glob][node-glob documentation] and [glob-stream] except `ignore` and adds the following options.
+gulp supports all [options supported by node-glob][node-glob documentation] and [glob-stream] except `ignore` and adds the following options.

 ##### options.buffer
 Type: `Boolean`